firozkhan18/SpringBoot/microservices/Part_01_Spring_Boot_Microservices_Building_Services.md

 ```
 In this structure:

-DemoApplication.java is the main class that contains the main method to run the Spring Boot application.
+ProductApplication.java is the main class that contains the main method to run the Spring Boot application.

 controller package contains the controller classes with mapping endpoints.

 service package contains the service classes which contain business logic.

 repository package contains the repository classes that interact with the database.

 application.properties contains application-specific properties.

 static directory contains static resources like Javascript, CSS, etc.

 templates directory contains HTML templates for the application.

 META-INF directory contains the manifest file.